A Closer Look at Data Platform Capabilities in Dataverse

 In Teams, people collaborate around documents in different ways – some you create yourself, some you create in collaboration with teammates, or others you acquire from trusted sources.

-Power Platform and Project Oakdale bring this same model to building and using apps, chatbots, flows, and data.
-Project Oakdale includes a solution that is used for developing low code and no code applications directly within Microsoft Teams.
+Power Platform and Dataverse bring this same model to building and using apps, chatbots, flows, and data.
+Dataverse includes a solution that is used for developing low code and no code applications directly within Microsoft Teams.

 In addition to building your own applications and solutions, you can discover solutions and templates from trusted sources in a gallery, easily install them, and optionally customize them for your organization.
-In the future, Project Oakdale will also support classic import and export of solutions.
+In the future, Dataverse will also support classic import and export of solutions.

 With data visualization being a core piece of many solutions, it was important to support graphs and charts in applications.
 The Common Data Service extends these capabilities even further with support for paginated reports.

-In Project Oakdale, Power Automate is used for the creation of workflows.
+In Dataverse, Power Automate is used for the creation of workflows.
 It does not include support for business rules or classic workflows found in the Common Data Service.

-The Common Data Service and Power Apps currently support model driven apps today and these will be coming to Project Oakdale later this year.
+The Common Data Service and Power Apps currently support model driven apps today and these will be coming to Dataverse later this year.